zeek/zeek/examples/logs/index.rst

 but the data types used.
 When navigating through the different log files with tools like ``sed``, ``awk``, or ``grep``, having the field definitions readily available saves the user some mental leg work.
-The field names are also a key resource for using the :ref:`bro-cut
+The field names are also a key resource for using the :ref:`zeek-cut
-<bro-cut>` utility included with Bro, see below.
+<zeek-cut>` utility included with Zeek, see below.

 Next to the header follows the main content.
-In this example we see 7 connections with their key properties, such as originator and responder IP addresses (note how Bro transparently handles both IPv4 and IPv6), transport-layer ports, application-layer services ( - the ``service`` field is filled in as Bro determines a specific protocol to be in use, independent of the connection's ports), payload size, and more.
+In this example we see 7 connections with their key properties, such as originator and responder IP addresses (note how Zeek transparently handles both IPv4 and IPv6), transport-layer ports, application-layer services ( - the ``service`` field is filled in as Zeek determines a specific protocol to be in use, independent of the connection's ports), payload size, and more.
 See :zeek:type:`Conn::Info` for a description of all fields.

-In addition to ``conn.log``, Bro generates many further logs by default, including:
+In addition to ``conn.log``, Zeek generates many further logs by default, including:

 ``dpd.log``